oneapi-src/level-zero-spec/scripts/core/INTRO.md

     - The value is determined from calling ::${x}DriverGetVersion

 ${"##"} Error Handling
-The following rules are followed in order to maximize robustness and security:
+The following rules must be followed in order to maximize robustness and security:
-- all functions are gaurenteed to never throw exceptions or fail silently.
+- all functions must never throw exceptions or fail silently.
-- all functions return ::${x}_result_t.
+- all functions must return ::${x}_result_t.
-- all function parameters are validated prior to execution to ensure implementation compatibility.
+- all function parameters should be validated prior to execution to ensure implementation compatibility, such as structure version.

 ${"##"} Multithreading
 In order to eliminate the usage of thread-locks by the implementation, the following design philosophies are adopted: